autodesk-platform-services/aps-tutorial-postman/ModelDerivative_04/instructions/task-2.md

 > **Important:** These instructions are specific to Postman V10.
 If you are using a newer version of Postman, you may notice slight differences in the interface or steps.
 However, the process should remain similar.

-The Object Storage Service (OSS) is a generic Cloud Storage Service that is part of the Data Management API.
-In this task, you upload the model you want to display in the Viewer, to OSS.
-While you can use any model, for the purpose of this walkthrough we recommend that you use the file *suspension.zip*, which is available in the [*walkthrough_data*](../walkthrough_data) folder.
-The file *suspension.zip* is a zip file that contains an Inventor assembly file (*suspension.iam*) and several Inventor part files.
+The Object Storage Service (OSS) is a generic cloud storage service within the Data Management API.
+This task will guide you through uploading a model to OSS for viewing.
+While you can use any model, we recommend using the provided *suspension.zip* file located in the [*walkthrough_data*](../walkthrough_data) folder.
+This file contains an Inventor assembly file (*suspension.iam*) along with its associated Inventor part files.

 ## Create a Bucket